linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

    - Use SSL/TLS for MongoDB connections for encrypted communication.
    - Ensure SSH key-based authentication for added security.

-This updated guide integrates **Pushbullet** for 2FA and **Twilio** for SMS/Call OTP verification into your SSH login process, ensuring a secure authentication flow with predefined parameters.
+This setup ensures that **Pushbullet** and **Twilio** 2FA are integrated into your SSH login process, providing a secure and flexible authentication flow.